Note: This video was made using an older version of the software.

 There are several ways to mark important details in your study.
 Knowing which tools are available to you can help you choose the best tool for each portion of your study.

 - Highlights: You can quickly highlight any word or phrase by tapping and immediately dragging.
-This applies to your most recent highlight.
+This applies your most recent highlight.
 Learn more about the highlighting tool.
-Easily edit your highlights and notebooks in the Text Selection menu that automatically opens when you make a highlight.

 Reading plans